 Once the procedure is finished and your mouth has healed, your implants will look and feel like natural teeth.
 As such, they’ll need to be cleaned as you would do with natural teeth.
 Regular brushing and flossing are necessary to maintain a healthy mouth.
 Your dentist will show you the best techniques to keep your implants clean, and you’ll need to schedule regular checkups to ensure that no implants have loosened.

-Since 1995, King Ritson Dental Clinic has placed and restored over 600 dental implants.
+Since 1995, KR Dental Clinic has had a highly trained and compassionate team of dentists and dental hygienists who have your best oral health in mind as they treat various issues.
 Located in Oshawa, Ontario, we offer emergency dentistry, restorative and cosmetic dentistry, ceramic restorations, dentures, dental implants, dentistry for kids and much more.
-We’re happy to serve our community seven days a week, so be sure to call us today to book an appointment or visit us online for more information.
+We’re happy to serve our community seven days a week, so be sure to call us today to book an appointment or go online at https://krdental.com/ for more